Why Not Us: Chart performance

 "Why Not Us" was released by Starwatch Music as the album's third and final single on 28 November 2008.
 Initially selected by the label as the album's second single, Monrose reportedly disliked the idea of issuing the song as a single and only agreed to release it after Starwatch offered to release "Hit 'N' Run" as the album's second single beforehand.
 "Why Not Us" eventually debuted and peaked at number 27 on the German Singles Chart in the week of 12 December 2008, becoming Monrose's first single to miss the top 20.
 It also failed to reach the top 50 in Austria.

 Music video

 Orangery Palace in the Sanssouci Park of Potsdam served as a filming location for the video.

 A music video for "Why Not Us" was directed by frequent Monrose collaborator Oliver Sommer and produced by AVA Studios.
-It was released online and through televion channels on 14 November 2008.
+It was released online and through television channels on 14 November 2008.
 The visuals show the trio in black dresses in an autumn set, featuring visual elements from the Baroque age.
 Portions of the video were filmed at the Orangery Palace in the Sanssouci Park of Potsdam, with Westlicher Eckpavillion and Jubiläumsterrasse serving as main filming locations.
 Intercut are solo performances and group scenes that were filmed in front of a green screen and depict Capristo, Gammour, and Kızıl in various settings.